 - Edible Glitter/Dry Dusts: I LOVE LOVE LOVE The Sugar Art DiamondDusts for EDIBLE glitter (unlike Disco Dust) and their Elite Color powders for things like cheeks and added dimension!

 - “Highlighters” and etc.: These are dusts classified for decoration use only.
 They are incredibly beautiful to look at, but not technically edible (like Disco Dust!)
 You can mix with vodka or alcohol based extract (i.e lemon) to use as a metallic splatter or paint.
 DO NOT mix with water, as this will dissolve the icing this is placed on!
 Truly Mad Plastic’s golds are beautiful — go to their website and search for gold.
 The Sugar Art also offers highlighters, you just need to search for it on their website.
 Mix with vodka until it is a mercury like consistency.
 If you have access to Everclear instead of vodka, that’s even better!
 You will need to play with the ratio that works for you, just like icing consistency.
 I can’t tell you how many drops of alcohol to how many grams of powder, sorry.
 I always eyeball mine.
 I have a small clip on this consistency in my Instagram highlights under Tips/Tricks.

 - Pens — it depends on your needs but there are so many options!

 Airbrush & Stencils

 If you’re first starting out– keep it simple and effective.
-I 100% recommend the Cake Boss airbrush, and at $50, it’s a steal!
+I 100% recommend the Cake Boss airbrush, and around $50-$65, it’s a steal!
 I also have a few beginner airbrush color sets I recommend, all linked HERE.
+You can buy a replacement gun HERE.
 I currently use the Cookie Countess airbrush & colors and am very happy!
 I’ve heard great things about Killer Zebras colors as well.